 The midsole of the Free Trainer 7 is made of a one-piece foam material.
 The material is designed to be lightweight and responsive.
 Its form-accommodating construction promotes the natural toe splaying.

-The Free Trainer v7 features a half-sleeve construction with a fully attached tongue.
+This Nike trainer features a half-sleeve construction with a fully attached tongue.
 The coverage is comprised of a 3D-printed, breathable mesh.
-This material keeps the shoe lightweight and capable of providing the support in the right areas.
+This material keeps the shoe lightweight and capable of providing support in the right areas.